betterscientificsoftware/bssw.io/CuratedContent/TenYearReproducibilityChallenge.md

 papers they published ten years previously or earlier.
 The purpose was to find techniques to produce code and results that can be reproduced a decade later.

-You may not experience the problems that were encountered by the participants such as retrieving software from a floppy disc or other obsolete technology, or having your hand written notes destroyed in a fire, but you would be wise to consider what is needed to be able to reproduce your results in ten years.
+While you may not experience the problems that were encountered by the participants such as retrieving software from a floppy disc or other obsolete technology, or having your hand written notes destroyed in a fire, but you would be wise to consider what is needed to be able to reproduce your results in ten years.